-Since graduating from UD in 2003 with bachelors' degrees in biology and psychology, Ben Kolber earned a doctorate in neuroscience from Washington University in St. Louis.
-He is now a post-doctoral research fellow at Washington University.
+Since graduating from UD in 2003 a B.S. in biology and psychology, Ben Kolber earned a doctorate in neuroscience from Washington University in St. Louis in 2008.
+He also completed his post-doctoral research fellowship at Washington University in 2011.
 Though Kolber has moved on from Dayton, he considers UD an integral part of his career formation.
 Both in and out of the classroom, Kolber found the biology department to be influential in his life experiences.

 "In general, I found all of the biology professors at UD to be incredibly accessible.
 Whether it was in-class questions or out of class problems, I was never turned away by anyone in the department," he said.
 "Kelly Williams was always interested in my experiences and offered honest and thoughtful advice when I began thinking about a career in the biomedical sciences.
 Carissa Krane provided me with an incredible opportunity to learn both the basic and advanced laboratory skills that I would later need to be successful in a research career.
 Her passion for undergraduate research has continued to influence me today as I have had the opportunity to mentor undergraduates."

 Kolber enjoyed his UD experience and considers it to have been a great starting block for his scientific career.
 He is continuing his biomedical research as an Assistant Professor in the Department of Biological Sciences at Duquesne University in Pittsburgh, where he started in December 2011.
 He also serves as the Research and Education Coordinator for the university’s Chronic Pain Research Consortium.